Assessing The Costs Of Litigation

-Value of Association of Experts
+Value Of Association Of Experts

-Many high-asset divorce cases involve more complex issues such as business appraisal and division, stock options, complex retirement, pension and deferred compensation plans, and comingling of separate with community interests.
+Many high-asset divorce cases involve more complex issues such as business appraisal and division, stock options, complex retirement, pension and deferred compensation plans, and commingling of separate with community interests.
 In many of these cases, the most efficient way to plan case strategy begins with the selection of the right experts to supplement your divorce lawyer’s expertise.
 In many cases, choosing the right expert and using him or her effectively can make or break your case.

-Value of Mediation or Collaborative Divorce
+Value Of Mediation Or Collaborative Divorce

 Anyone going through a divorce should always consider the option of mediation prior to pursuing expensive litigation.
 So long as both sides are properly represented throughout the mediation process, a mediated settlement could potentially save tens of thousands of dollars in legal fees.
 While not every case can be successfully mediated, settlement should always be at the forefront of the legal plan for your divorce – mediation through the collaborative law process is generally the quickest way to settlement.

-Division of Business Interests in a California Divorce
+Division Of Business Interests In A California Divorce

 In California divorce cases, any business started during the marriage by either party is considered to be a community property asset subject to division according to community property law.
 This issue can be complex depending on the type of business and how the business is run.
 If you have a business subject to division as part of your divorce, it is imperative that you discuss the details with an experienced divorce lawyer.